 The notes will be our senior unsecured obligations and will rank equally in right of payment with all of our other unsecured and unsubordinated indebtedness.
-As of June 30, 2000, giving effect to repayment of indebtedness under our 1997 and 1998 credit facilities described under "Use of Proceeds," we had \$ million of indebtedness outstanding at the holding company level that would have ranked equally in right of payment with the notes.
+Indebtedness or debt means our obligations for money that we borrowed.
+As of September 30, 2000, giving effect to repayment of indebtedness under our 1997 and 1998 credit facilities with the estimated net proceeds of this offering and from the sale and issuance of notes in October 2000, we would have had \$113.2 million of indebtedness outstanding at the holding company level that would have ranked equally in right of payment with the notes.

 The indenture does not limit the amount of debt that we or our subsidiaries may incur.
 However, the indenture does restrict our ability and our subsidiaries' ability to incur secured debt.
 See "Description of Debt Securities -- Certain Restrictions -- Limitations on Liens on Stock of Designated Subsidiaries" in the accompanying prospectus.
+"Subsidiaries" is used in this section as it is defined in the indenture and means an entity of which more than 50% of the interests entitled to vote in the election of directors or managers is owned by any combination of us and our subsidiaries.

 In addition, we conduct our operations through subsidiaries, which generate a substantial portion of our operating income and cash flow.
 As a result, distributions or advances from our subsidiaries are a major source of funds necessary to meet our debt service and other obligations.
 Contractual provisions, insurance and other laws and regulations, as well as our subsidiaries' financial condition and operating requirements, may limit our ability to obtain the cash required to pay our obligations, including payments on the notes.
 The notes will be effectively subordinated to the obligations of our subsidiaries, including claims with respect to trade payables.
 This means that holders of the notes will have a junior position to the claims of creditors of our subsidiaries on their assets and earnings.
-As of June 30, 2000, our subsidiaries had no indebtedness outstanding.
+As of September 30, 2000, our subsidiaries had no indebtedness outstanding, although one of our subsidiaries was guaranteeing 50% of a \$50 million credit facility for a joint venture of ours that is not a subsidiary.